 Since you don’t have any product stocked yourself, the onus is entirely on your partners to deliver the product by the stipulated time.
 In case they fail to deliver the product on time, customer satisfaction decreases, which will eventually hurt your business.
 That’s why efficient partners are essential to run a successful business.

-With dropshipping, you’re not in charge of the entire supply chain process, including packaging, warehousing, delivery, etc. Everything is taken care of by your partners.
-As a result, if there’s an error on their part, and they refuse to rectify the same, you won’t be able to reach out to them.
-Now, you are left on your own to placate the unsatisfied customer.
+With dropshipping, you’re not in charge of the entire supply chain, including packaging, warehousing, delivery, etc. Everything is taken care of by your partners.
+As a result, if there’s an error on their part, you might get a bad review.

 4. Lack of branding.

 Since you’re selling other wholesalers products on your site, your brand image can suffer.
 To mitigate this, make sure your wholesaler allows you to insert branded packing materials upon shipping.
 That way, even if the product is coming from another brand, the unboxing experience ensures the customer remembers who you are.